tskit-dev/msprime/docs/tutorial.rst

 where we cannot have back or recurrent mutations.
 These would require a slightly more involved approach where we keep a map of mutation IDs so that mutation ``parent`` values could be computed.
-We have also omitted the site and mutation metadata in the interest of simplicity.)p
+We have also omitted the site and mutation metadata in the interest of simplicity.)

 After considering each site, we then create a new tree sequence using the :meth:`.TableCollection.tree_sequence` method on our updated tables.